 RG7916 (RO7034067) is a code name for an oral drug being developed as a treatment for SMA by Roche, PTC Pharmaceuticals, and SMA Foundation.
 The RG7916 molecule modifies alternative splicing of the SMN2 gene in such a way that the gene starts producing only the SMN protein, which is deficient in all those with SMA.

-RG7916 is a successor to RG7800, an earlier molecule that was trialled in patients in a study called Moonfish but whose development was stopped in 2015 after animal toxicity was observed in laboratory animals (but not in humans).
+RG7916 is a successor to RG7800, an earlier molecule that was trialled in patients in a study called Moonfish but whose development was stopped in 2015 after unexpected toxicity was observed in laboratory animals (but not in humans).

 RG7916 was tested for safety in healthy adult volunteers in early 2016.
 In October 2016, a phase 2/3 clinical trial started, this time involving actual SMA patients.
 As of now, the compound’s properties are being tested in three trials:

-- Sunfish – a clinical trial for children and young adults aged 2–25 who have SMA type 2 or 3 and are unable to walk unsupported.
-Like Firefish, this trial consists of two parts: the recently completed Part I which established the safety and optimal dose and the ongoing Part II which is to test for the molecule’s efficacy.
+- Sunfish – a clinical trial that enrolls children and young adults aged 2–25 who have SMA type 2 or 3 and are unable to walk unsupported.
+Like Firefish, this trial consists of two parts: the recently completed Part I which established the safety and optimal dose, and the ongoing Part II which is testing for the molecule’s efficacy.
 Unlike Firefish, Sunfish is a controlled trial in which 67% participants receive the active substance and 33% receive placebo for some time (for 12 months in Part II) before being switched to the active substance for the remainder of the 24-month study.
-It is expected that at least one UK hospital will participate in the Sunfish trial starting in 1st half of 2018.
+It is expected that at least one UK hospital will participate in the Sunfish trial starting in the first half of 2018.

 - Jewelfish – a clinical trial for participants aged 12–60 who have a history of receiving RG7800 or, possibly, being treated with nusinersen.
 As of early 2018, this trial is not open for recruitment anywhere in Europe, although this may change in the coming months.